fmidev/smartmet-international-documentation/Install/SmartMet Alert.md

 4. Check that the SmartMet server is connected and mapped as an drive S: in the computer where you want to do the installation.

-5. Unzip the downloaded SmartMet Alert installation package to the desired destination in your computer.
+5. Unzip the downloaded SmartMet Alert installation package to c://smartmet folder in your computer.

-6. Change the destination folder of the SmartMet Alert CAP messages to create the files into SmartMet server (or other wanted destination):
+6. Change the destination folder of the SmartMet Alert CAP messages to create the files into s://smartalert (or other wanted destination):
- 1. From the installed SmartMet Alert package find the folder:smartmet-alert- country/conf
+ 1. Go to folder c://smartmer/smartmet-alert-
+country/conf
  2. Open the file with notepad etc:application-configuration.xml
  3. Find the following configuration snippet (ca from rows 6-8)